-I can remember it like it was yesterday…the year was 2013, and our first child had just been born a few days earlier.
+I can remember it like it was yesterday…the year was 2013, and our first child to raise had just been born a few days earlier.
 We left the hospital with our little bundle of joy, and I made what must have been the most cautious “new dad” drive home ever.
 My mother-in-law was in town for the birth and planned to stay with us for the week to help us adjust to this new stage of life.
 Realizing that my wife and I could use a few hours to ourselves without the baby, Mom graciously offered to watch our daughter and told us to go out to dinner at a nice restaurant.

 My wife got ready to go in the next room while I hung out on the couch and checked my fantasy football lineup.
 A few minutes later, she came out looking incredible in her little black dress.
 Surprised, she said to me, “Are you going to wear that to dinner?”
 I didn’t think much of it, said “yes” and we left.